CaucherWang/CaucherWang.github.io/_pages/about.md

 I am now a third-year PhD candidate at School of Computer Science, Fudan University.
 My Ph.D. thesis is joint-supervised by [Prof. Peng Wang](https://pengwang511.github.io/project.html) at Fudan Univ. and [Prof. Themis Palpanas](https://helios2.mi.parisdescartes.fr/~themisp/) at Université Paris Cité.
-I enjor working with labmates at [DSM Group](https://github.com/DSM-fudan) at Fudan Univ. and [diNo](https://dino.mi.parisdescartes.fr/) at UPC at the same time.
+I enjor working at [DSM Group](https://github.com/DSM-fudan) of Fudan Univ. and [diNo Research group](https://dino.mi.parisdescartes.fr/) of UPC at the same time.
-Before that, I got my bachelor’s degree in computer science from Fudan University.
+Before that, I got my bachelor’s degree in computer science from Fudan University in 2021.

 I have published papers in top conferences and journals of database and data mining, including SIGMOD, VLDB, VLDB Journal and TKDE.
 I'm hornoed to be invited to publish a surver paper in the prestigious IEEE Data Engineering Bulletin, special issue on [High-Dimensional Similarity Search: from Time Series Management Systems to Vector Databases](http://sites.computer.org/debull/A23sept/issue1.htm).